 Following the occupation of Alexandria by Union forces, the building was taken over and became the Chief Commissary Office of the U.S. Commissary Quartermaster.
 The NVFAA has a copy of a photograph taken by Matthew Brady showing Army officers outside the building during the period.
 The bank eventually closed its doors in 1862.
 From 1870 to 1907, the building served as the home of the First Virginia Bank.

 From 1907 to 1925, Leadbeater and Sons, one of the oldest Alexandria firms, utilized the building for their wholesale pharmacy business.
 During the 2007 renovation of the building, small corks and product packaging from Leadbeater were discovered in the rubble under the main gallery subfloor.
 In 1925 the Free Methodist Church of North America used the building as their house of worship.
 They were the first society of that faith to be formed in the Metropolitan region.

 The Northern Virginia Fine Arts Association bought the building in 1964, repaired it, restored it to its current state and renamed it the Athenaeum.
 The Athenaeum became the first branch of the Virginia Museum of Fine Arts and remains a showcase for all kinds of art.
 The Athenaeum is on both the Virginia Trust and National Register of Historic Places, so conserving the building is a foremost goal.
 Over $300,000 has been raised over the last 40 years to restore and preserve the Athenaeum.

-As a 501c(3) nonprofit organization, the NVFAA survives financially with income from membership dues, grants, private donations, ballet school tuition, ticket sales, and facility rentals.
+As a 501c(3) nonprofit organization, the NVFAA survives financially with income from membership dues, grants, private donations, art and ticket sales, and facility rentals.
 The Athenaeum is one of the few privately owned buildings in Alexandria open to the public and depends largely on the community for its survival.